 The Internal Revenue Service sets several income thresholds for filing federal tax returns based on age, filing status and other factors.
 If you meet a threshold that applies to you, you must file a return.
-There’s no minimum to submit a return.
+There’s no minimum income to file taxes.
 In fact, the IRS accepts returns if you have no income at all.
 This actually makes sense because you may qualify for certain tax credits or need to document your income and tax situation.
-The specific dollar amounts used here are for 2014.
+The specific dollar amounts used here are for 2017.
 Check with the IRS for updated figures.

 If you work for yourself, you must file a federal tax return when self-employment income reaches $400.
 Church employees have to file when earnings are $108.28.
 The IRS requires filing even when a person has zero income when you owe any special taxes such as alternative minimum tax or Social Security and Medicare taxes on tips.
 You also have to file if you received any distributions from a health savings account or advance premium payments via a health insurance marketplace.
 If you claimed tax credits or deductions that turned out to be in error, you must file and pay the money back.

 Resident noncitizens working in the United States are subject to the same tax filing thresholds and rules as U.S. citizens.
 There are special requirements for nonresident aliens.
 A nonresident alien must send in a tax return if she has any income from a trade or business.
 If she works for wages, filing is required when gross income is $6,350 or more.
 Finally, when a nonresident alien works for a foreign-based employer and there is any tax liability not covered by this income source, she must file a U.S. tax return.

 Reporting Your Taxes

 You can use IRS Form 1040 to report personal income taxes if you exceed the minimum thresholding for required reporting.

 - IRS: Publication 17 (2017), Your Federal Income Tax

 - IRS: Taxation of Nonresident Aliens